calvinalkan/better-wordpress-hooks/README.md

      */
     public function test_orders_can_be_shipped()
     {
-        // This replaces the dispatcher instance with a FakeDispatcher AcmeEvents::fake();
+        // This replaces the underlying dispatcher instance with a FakeDispatcher AcmeEvents::fake();

         // Perform order shipping...

         // Assert that an event was dispatched...
         AcmeEvents::assertDispatched(OrderShipped::class);